timosalm/tap-operator-workshop/workshop/content/exercises/path-to-prod-cd.md

 - The **container image includes the full stack** required to run the application.
 In this case the application, Tomcat application server, Java runtime environment, operating system, and additonal tools.
 - The container image also **includes all the dependencies** required to run the application.
 To reduce disc space and network traffic, those will usually not be committed to the version control system together with the sourcecode and instead defined in dependency management tools like Maven or npm and downloaded during the build process.
 Most of the **CVE scanners don't download the dependencies** for sourcecode scans, **which leds often to false positives or missed CVEs**, as they only compare what's defined in the definition file of the used dependency management tools (e.g. pom.xml or package.json) with CVE databases.
 Therefore, they are for example not aware of nested dependencies.

 You may ask yourself whether there is still a value in source scans.
-The answer is yes, as shifting security left in the path to production improves the productivity of developers.
+The answer is yes, as **shifting security left in the path to production improves the productivity of developers**.

-Due to the false positives it makes sense to have different scan policies for source scanning and image scanning which is supported by VMware Tanzu Application Platform but not implemented for this workshop.
+Due to the false positives it makes sense to have **different scan policies for source scanning and image scanning** which is supported by VMware Tanzu Application Platform but not implemented for this workshop.

 Let's first another time **change our scan policy for demo purposes** to see our application running through the rest of the path to production and then have another look at the SBoM which should now include information about the full container stack.